Meet the Team

 Angela Porcarelli is a Senior Lecturer at Emory University, Atlanta, where she teaches Italian language and literature.
 Her research focuses on Medieval and Renaissance Italian literature as well as Italian cinema and modern and contemporary literature.
 She is interested in highlighting the way literature is able to produce socially transformative changes as a tool for building social justice.
 At Emory, she has organized events to expose EMERGENCY’s work and its mission by bringing to campus guest speakers who are active within the organization.

 Mimi was McKnight Presidential Professor of Medicine at the University of Minnesota from which she retired in 2009 after 30+ years in academic medicine.
 She is also a board member of the Orchestra Santa Monica, CA, a community orchestra where she and her husband reside.
 Mimi has been involved in Emergency USA since 2009.
 She writes: “social justice, human rights and pacifism are central to my world view.”

 Gino Strada, MD

 Gino Strada was an Italian surgeon and an outstanding humanitarian who provided high-quality medical and surgical services to victims of war for two decades.
-From Afghanistan to Sudan, EMERGENCY, the organisation that he co-founded in 1994, has treated over 9 million people.
+From Afghanistan to Sudan, EMERGENCY, the organisation that he co-founded in 1994, has treated 10 million people.
 Strada and EMERGENCY have also campaigned forcefully against the root causes of war and human suffering, speaking out against Italian military involvement in the wars in Afghanistan and Iraq, and playing a leading role in the successful campaign that resulted in Italy banning the production and use of antipersonnel landmines in 1997.